frederic-perez/AmE-dictionary/data/idioms.md

 __spin one’s wheels__ :three: Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._
 __split hairs__ :two: Argue or worry about small details.
 __spot on__ _informal_ :four: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
+__spring to life__ To become suddenly alive or more alive. _The party sprang to life after midnight._ _The city sprang to life at dawn._
 __spruce up__ _v_ :four: To make to look cleaner, neater, or more attractive; to improve. _Juliette spruces up her country look and sound._
 __spur of the moment__ An impulse characterized by a lack of preparation or consideration.
 The phrase can be hyphenated and used as a modifier before a noun. _The administrators mada a “spur of the moment” decision to block him._ _You’ve got to stop making these spur-of-the-moment decisions about your business, or you’ll end up running it into the ground!_
 __stalk out__ :three: (stalked out) To leave (some place) in a haughty, stiff, or threatening manner. _The entire room fell quiet as the count stood up and stalked out slamming the door._